truzzt/ids-basecamp-clearinghouse/README.md

 - `clear_db`: `true` or `false` indicates if the database should be cleared when starting the Service API or not.
 If `true` a restart will wipe the database!
 Starting the Service API on a clean database will initialize the database.
 - `signing_key`: Location of the private key (DER format) used for signing the Receipts.
 Clearing House uses PS512 algorithm for signing.

 More information on general configuration options in a `Rocket.toml` file can be found [here](https://rocket.rs/v0.5-rc/guide/configuration/#rockettoml).
-An example configuration is located [here](clearing-house-app/clearing-house-api/Rocket.toml).

 #### Logging
 When starting the Clearing House Service API it also needs the following environment variables set: